OpinionatedHeron/assignment2_placemarkapp/README.md

 3. **Add Locations** - Save places with coordinates and details
 4. **View Maps** - See your locations on interactive maps
 5. **Check Charts** - Visualize your data

-## State Management

-Uses Svelte 5 runes for reactive state:
-- User session data
-- Current locations and folders
-- Chart data
-- Page titles

-Data persists in localStorage and syncs with the backend API.

 ## Maps